Child Labor Laws and Regulations

 40A:14-97.
 Insurance coverage for members

-A fire district may provide members of a Junior Firemen's Auxiliary established as an auxiliary to a volunteer fire department or to an incorporated volunteer fire company within the fire district with the same coverage as provided for the regular volunteer firemen of the fire district under N.J.S.A.
-40A:14-37 and 40A:14-38.
+A municipality, fire district, regional authority, or county shall provide members of a Junior Firefighters' Auxiliary established as an auxiliary to a volunteer fire department or to an incorporated volunteer fire company with a minimum amount of workers' compensation insurance.

 40A:14-98.
 Rules, regulations governing Junior Firemen's Auxiliary

-a.
-The governing body of the municipality or the board of commissioners of the fire district shall, before authorizing the establishment of any Junior Firemen's Auxiliary, formulate rules and regulations to govern the activities of the auxiliary.
-The rules and regulations shall provide for the training of the auxiliary for eventual membership in the volunteer fire department of the municipality or fire district or in any such volunteer fire company or companies affording fire protection therein, and shall further provide that no junior fireman shall be required to perform duties which would expose him to the same degree of hazard as a regular member of a volunteer fire company.
+(2) The governing body of the municipality, board of commissioners of the fire district, regional authority, or county board of chosen freeholders, before authorizing the establishment of any Junior Firefighters' Auxiliary, shall formulate rules and regulations to govern the activities of the auxiliary in accordance with regulations adopted by the commissioner pursuant to paragraph (1) of this subsection.
+The rules and regulations shall provide for the training of the auxiliary for eventual membership in the fire department of the municipality, fire district, regional authority, or county or in any fire company affording fire protection therein.

 CHAPTER 58 CHILD LABOR REGULATIONS